MovieLabs/FLM-x/README.txt

    % mysql -uroot < newuser.sql # -p not required if no root password
    % mysql -uflmuser -ppwd < flmtable.sh # create FLM table
-   % regen.sh  # generate 4 facilities (f1.xml, f2.xml, f3.xml, f4.xml)
+   % sh regen.sh  # generate 4 facilities (f1.xml, f2.xml, f3.xml, f4.xml)
-   % dbgen.pl f[1234].xml # add FLM XML docs to database
+   % sh dbgen.pl f[1234].xml # add FLM XML docs to database

 Note that SQL 'root' is orthogonal to Unix 'root'.
 None of these commands need (or should) be run as superuser.